UmerCodez/DroidPad/README.md

    <img src="https://github.com/user-attachments/assets/061a8e4a-dc08-4ba4-87ff-9d609ec75ede" width="240" height="426"/>

 ## **Reading Interactions**
-When users interact with the control pad, JSON-formatted messages are generated based on the type of component used.
+When users interact with the control pad, JSON-formatted or CSV messages are generated based on the type of component used.
-These JSON messages enable receivers to understand and process interactions sent from the control pad.
+These string messages enable receivers to understand and process interactions sent from the control pad.
 Below are the formats and details for each interaction:

 ---